Joaquin-E-Serraiti/jes-sudoku-lab/README.md

 - 478921653132657498965843712349278165256319847781564239817495326524736981693182574
 - 123456789456789123789123456312645978645978312978312645231564897564897231897231564

-The analysis and the patterns are based on this article: [Classification of Sudoku Patterns and Transformations](/Classification%20of%20Sudoku%20Patterns%20and%20Transformations.pdf).
-I recommend reading it to understand the patterns analyzed and the analysis process.
+The patterns and transformations are based on this article: [Classification of Sudoku Patterns and Transformations](/Classification%20of%20Sudoku%20Patterns%20and%20Transformations.pdf).
+I recommend reading it to understand how this tool works.

 > [!IMPORTANT]
 > The article linked above currently has some incorrect information and will be updated in the future.
 Specifically, the statement "every configuration that satisfies the Digit Adjacency Consistency pattern (DAC) also satisfies the Triplet Digit Consistency pattern (TDC)" is incorrect.